Urban spelunking: At Random

 Buss stayed on for a decade, replacing the windows and frames and slapping on aluminum siding during that era.

-During his era, Buss named the place the Delaware Tap – and also, apparently, Bill & Mary's for a time – reflecting the new name of the street outside, which had been changed around 1930, when the city altered the address numbering system and a number of street names.
+During his era, Buss named the place the Delaware Tap – and also Bill & Marie's for a time – reflecting the new name of the street outside, which had been changed around 1930, when the city altered the address numbering system and a number of street names.

 After a false start trying to sell the business so he could retire in 1963 and finding himself among a group of people swindled by a con man who tricked sellers into paying commissions before their properties were actually sold, Buss finally handed the business over to Ron Zeller in January 1964.